voidframework/voidframework.github.io/content/doc/web/controller.en.md

 The annotation accepts the following parameter:

-* `prefixRoute` defines a prefix to be used on all endpoints in the class.
+* `prefixRoute` a prefix to use on all endpoints in the class.
 By default, the value is empty.

 ##### @RequestRoute